this-is-angular/angular-guides/README.md

 notes abouts suggested topics.

 ## Editors
-Our editor is @LayZeeDK.
+Our editor is [Lars Gyrup Brink Nielsen](https://github.com/LayZeeDK).
 Reach out to me if you need help with your content or want to start contributing.

 ## Style guide